ericamarie9016/ericamarie9016/README.md

 ## Hello world! 👋
 ### Welcome to my world!

-My name is Erica, I am a current student in the Masters of Environmental Data Science program, more about this degree can be found <a href = "https://ucsb-meds.github.io/">here</a>.
-I am passionate to visualize ecosystem dynamics through computational modeling and apply data skills to global conservation issues.
+My name is Erica, I am passionate to visualize ecosystem dynamics through GIS and apply data analysis to support global conservation issues.
 I aim to work with nonprofits and government entities to utilize data science for science communication and decision making on global issues such as conservation and environmental justice.

 #### Background:
-- 🌱 Masters of Environmental Data Science: Bren School of Environmental Science & Management - University of California, Santa Barbara, Expected June 2023
+- 🌱 Masters of Environmental Data Science: Bren School of Environmental Science & Management - University of California, Santa Barbara, June 2023
 - 🌱 Bachelors of Science in Biology, Concentration Organismal Biology and Ecology: Towson University, June 2016
 - 🌱 Experience with greenhouse, lab, and field research focused on botanical and ecological interactions.
 - 🌱 With regular national and international travel, I enjoy expanding my perspective through hands-on lessons regarding other cultures and regional environmental dynamics.